 NAME: Shelby Thompson FIELD OF STUDY: Bachelor of Science Honours in Psychology with a Minor in Neuroscience, 3rd year SUPERVISOR: Professor Deepthi Kamawar (Cognitive Science and Psychology) 1....
 More

 If you are an undergraduate student interested in gaining real-life research experience by working part-time with a faculty supervisor, the Internship-Carleton University Research Experience for...
 More

-Technology and history have come together in Professor Shawn Graham’s first year history seminar, check it out! https://www.youtube.com/watch?v=PB4NPjXyoN4#t=66...
+Technology and history have come together in Professor Shawn Graham’s first year history seminar, check it out!
+For a fully keyboard-accessible alternative for this video, either view it in...
 More